wide-dot/6809-game-builder/doc/build-a-game.md

 ### Ram index
 When using rom and ram at same time, Dynamic link will still be usable inside ram, but can not work in rom.
-Acessing ram from rom requires the use of a ram index stored in non-commutable memory.
-The ram index will use the same symbols used for dynamic link and simply add a prefix "ptr_".
+Accessing ram from rom requires the use of a ram index stored in non-commutable memory.
+The ram index will be updated automatically by the Dynamic link, its up to the developper to set the ram index manually with the required values.

-Ram index will contain only the external symbols declared in rom and defined in ram packages.
-(TODO check for non-commutable)

-example:
+Example of ram index :

+    ptr_pge_obj01 fcb pge_obj01

+Usage

     lda ptr_pge_obj01 ; use from rom (ram index) lda #pge_obj01    ; use from ram (dynamic link)